AWS Surprise Bill

 The next day, a support specialist got back to me, asking me to double-check if I deleted all the resources and then reversed both the May and the June charges. 🥲

-Aside from being happy about not being poor, I learned AWS support could reverse charges due to the accidental creation of resources.
+Aside from being happy about not being poor, I learned that AWS support could reverse charges due to the accidental creation of resources.
 As in any large organization, they follow protocols and use templated responses.
-There is no way the support specialist made a refund by their benevolence.
-It’s reassuring that they have a protocol for reversing the charges.
+There is no way the support specialist made a refund out of benevolence.
+It’s reassuring that they have a protocol for reversing charges.

 AWS Nuke for your AWS playground

 A tool called aws-nuke can destroy all AWS account resources.
-In a follow-up discussion about the incident with my colleagues, I got advised to create a separate AWS account for my playground and periodically run aws-nuke
+In a follow-up discussion about the incident with my colleagues, I was advised to create a separate AWS account for my playground and periodically run aws-nuke on it.

 The authors of the tool provide more use cases in their README.